chongyangshi/budget-k8s/README.md

 ## Disclaimer

-This template is made available through the MIT License, with full terms available in `LICENSE` of this repository.
+This template is made available under the MIT License, full terms of which can be found in the `LICENSE` file within this repository.

 Cost estimations are based on the author's best-effort understanding of the GCP pricing system at the time of writing.
 GCP may also choose to change any part of their pricing system at any time.
 The author is not liable for any discrepancies between the estimations and actual bills when using this template, however caused.